PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

     2) nuttx.ihx - This is an Intel Hex format file.
 This is controlled by the setting CONFIG_INTELHEX_BINARY in the .config file.

-    The PICkit tool wants an Intel Hex format file to burn into FLASH.
     However, there are two problems with the generated nutt.ihx:

     1) The tool expects Intel Hex format files to be named *.hex.
 This